 During my MBA program we were required to take a class in leadership.
 One assignment required us to reflect on our past experiences and self-asses our own leadership journey.
 In particular, we needed to understand how we managed change in our work and lives.
 Unlike writing a resume or cover letter, this assignment forced me to take a critical look at my reaction to life events and how they shaped me.

-I really liked that assignment.
+That assignment resonated with me.
 It brought me a great deal of clarity.
-And I'm reproducing it here (with a few slight edits) because I believe it is the best narrative of my professional "course of life" to date, more so than the bullet points above.
+I'm reproducing it here (with a few slight edits) because I believe it is the best narrative of my professional "course of life" to date, more so than the bullet points above.
 It's a bit of a long read, but provides more insight than a simple resume ever could.

 Personal Motto: “The thing that gets us to the thing.”

 Over the course of our Leadership course, I re-watched one of my favorite television series, Halt and Catch Fire.
 Nominally, the show follows five people building tech companies between the early 1980s and 1990s, the decade when personal computers and the Internet were born.
 More important than the actual businesses were the growth of the individuals, their leadership styles, and their pursuit of the next “thing.”
 In the series pilot – and in the finale – one character sets his ambition to chase “the thing that gets us to the thing.”

 The show resonates with me because it reflects the iterative process of leadership.
 Regularly reevaluating, reassessing, reinventing and coming up with the next “thing” to chase.
 Success and failure don’t come in black and white categories, but build upon themselves in my experience.

 Iteration #1 – Education (Learning to be a Director – Controlling Intended Outcomes)